 Thesis: 99A and 99B courses should be taken in your primary department.
-However, your thesis has to engage substantially with sources in Russian or another Slavic language.
+However, your thesis must engage substantially with sources in a Slavic language.
 In addition to evaluation of your thesis in your primary department, one reader from the Slavic Department will be assigned to evaluate and grade your thesis.

-Survey Courses
+100-level Courses in Slavic literature/culture

-*In 2022-23 the following courses will count toward a survey requirement: Slavic 134: Prague: A Cultural History (fall); Slavic 148: Strange Russian Writers (fall), Slavic 171: The Holocaust in Polish Memory and Culture (fall); Slavic 193: Introduction to Russian and Soviet Film (fall); Slavic 114: Squaring the Circle: Russia, Art, Revolution (spring); Slavic 132: Russia’s Golden Age: Literature, Arts, and Culture (spring), Slavic 185: 18th-Century Russian Literature (spring).
+In 2023-24 the following courses will count toward the two 100-level courses in Slavic literature or culture requirement: Slavic 133: Modernist Journeys (fall); Slavic 175: Between East and West: A Critical Mapping of Polish Culture (fall); Slavic 191: Silent Film (fall); Slavic 121: Ballet, Past and Present (spring); Slavic 147: Russian Fiction in the Soviet Era (spring); Slavic 171: The Holocaust in Polish Memory and Culture (spring).

-REQUIREMENTS FOR HONORS ELIGIBILITY: 13 courses
+REQUIREMENTS FOR HONORS ELIGIBILITY: 12 courses

-Honors Requirements are identical to Basic Requirements, with the exception of the Senior Thesis, a two-semester sequence culminating in a thesis of approximately 70 pages (see pages 11-21).
+Honors Requirements are identical to the Basic Requirements, with the exception of the Senior Thesis, a two-semester sequence culminating in a thesis of approximately 70 pages (see pages 11-21).

 Required Courses: